 Participate in Mow Less May

 Mowing less frequently will require you to set the mower height high to avoid removing too much leaf material at once.
 The good news is that mowing grass at a taller height promotes a healthier lawn.
-Mowing at a height of 3.5 to 4 inches promotes a larger, more drought-tolerant root system, can help shade the soil surface reducing undesirable weeds, and allows you to use less pesticide and herbicide on the lawn because the turf is healthier.
+Mowing at a height of 3.5 inches (or a little higher for the month of May) promotes a larger, more drought-tolerant root system, can help shade the soil surface reducing undesirable weeds, and allows you to use less pesticide and herbicide on the lawn because the turf is healthier.

 Create a Well-Designed Pollinator Garden